Mexican cuisine origins

 Mexican cuisine melds old world flavors of the Mesoamericans, the original indigenous people, with influences from Europe, especially Spain.
 For those interested in exploring traditional culinary delights, there is a wealth of Mesoamerican food recipes, encompassing the essence of the Mesoamerican diet, that showcase the rich tapestry of flavors and techniques unique to this region.

 Scroll down for links to recipes

 Mexican people value their cuisine and integrate it tightly into their culture and social structure.
-Many Mexican traditions evolved from the various culinary types.
+Many Mexican traditions, including traditional foods, evolved from the various culinary types.